hxw/conlecterm/README.md

 Each group of applications is termed a _session_ and multiple sessions can be defined each having the option of a different tab orientation.

+Tabs can be moved by draggng them to the desired position.

+The order of the tabs is saved when close button is clicked.

 # Configuration